RestDocArchive/specification/specification.md

 - params: the parameter object
 - methods: the method object

-The _params_ object has the parameter names as field names and an object as content.
+The _params_ object has the parameter names as field names and an object as content:

 - description: the parameter description
 - validations: array of parameter validations